crazychenz/potty/README.md

 ### Current Development Process

-* Sprints will last 14 calendar days starting on 2/15/2020.
+* Sprints will last (roughly 12 hours across) 14 calendar days starting on 2/15/2020.

 * <!-- RUBRIC: Review / Retrospectives --> Previous sprint review and retrospectives will occur on the first day of the next sprint.